golanlevin/p5.plotSvg/examples/plotSvg_hatched_shapes/README.md

 # plotSvg_hatched_shapes Example

-The `plotSvg_hatched_shapes` exmaple presents a hack for hatching SVG shapes, i.e. approximating a simple "fill" using a pen plotter.
+The `plotSvg_hatched_shapes` example presents a hack for hatching SVG shapes, i.e. approximating a simple "fill" using a pen plotter.
 The hatching method allows for both concave and convex shapes.
 For more ideas about how to "fill" (hatch) shapes for a pen-plotter, consider [these notes](https://github.com/golanlevin/DrawingWithMachines/blob/main/assignments/05_tone/README.md).

 **Note**: this method uses pixel analysis to implement the hatching, and is resolution-dependent.
 The method works by tracing scanlines in an offscreen buffer.
 To make the hatching denser or sparser, change the integer variable `HATCH_INTERVAL`.